-Pre-Workout is one of the biggest selling supplement categories, probably right behind multi-vitamins and protein.
-However, there are a ton to choose from, they all seem expensive, and the ingredients are complicated.
+Cheap pre-workout usually gets a bad rap.
+Pre-workouts are one of the biggest selling supplement categories, right behind multi-vitamins & protein.
+Additionally, most pre-workouts are expensive, and the ingredients are complicated.
 How do you know which one to choose?
-Well, no worries, because this is where my cheap-ass comes in and explains our guide to cheap pre-workouts.
+Well, no worries, because this is where my cheap-ass comes in and explains the guide to cheap pre-workouts.

-Also, it’s important to mention that it doesn’t matter if you’re a runner or powerlifter, a prancerciser or a cross-fitter, all the pre-workouts listed below will be beneficial for you.
-Let’s dive into our guide to cheap pre-workout.
+Also, it’s important to mention that it doesn’t matter if you’re a runner or powerlifter, a prancerciser or a cross-fitter, all the cheap pre-workout options listed below will be beneficial for you.
+Without further ado, let’s dive into our guide to cheap pre-workout.
 Each of our cheap pre-workout recommendations are broken down by price, and effort level, which you’ll understand in a minute.

 Cheap Pre-Workout Guide